ypeddiraju/OpenaiApi/README.md

   - Type a message and optionally attach one or more images
   - Include history toggle controls whether to send prior exchanges
   - New chat clears the conversation in the browser
+  - Use the red 🔎 button in the input to open a large editor for long prompts

+- Gemini (beta) tab
+  - Similar to Chat Completion but calls Gemini models; supports images
+  - Models include `gemini-1.5-flash`, `gemini-1.5-pro`, `gemini-2.0-flash-exp`; includes `top_k`
+  - Requires `GOOGLE_API_KEY` in `.env`
+  - The red 🔎 button expands the message editor

 - Vendor Matching tab
   - Paste your Phase 1 JSON (shape: `{ remitToAddress, otherSupplierAddresses?, vendorCompanyName? }`)